Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Lifting morphisms of graded -theories of Kumjian--Pask algebras

-Let $\K$ be a field.
-By $\mathbb{K}\mathbb{P}_\mathsf{k}$, we denote the category whose objects are Kumjian-Pask $\mathsf{k}$-algebras of row-finite $k$-graphs without sources with the vertex sets finite and morphisms are $\mathbb{Z}^k$-graded algebra homomorphisms modulo conjugation by invertible elements of degree $0$.
-On the other hand, let $\mathbb{P}_{\mathbb{Z}^k}$ be the category of pointed $\mathbb{Z}^k$-pre-ordered abelian groups with pointed order-preserving group homomorphisms (or equivalently, pointed order-preserving $\mathbb{Z}[\mathbb{Z}^k]$-module homomorphisms).
+Let $\mathsf{F}$ be a field.
+By $\mathbb{K}\mathbb{P}_\mathsf{F}$, we denote the category whose objects are Kumjian--Pask $\mathsf{F}$-algebras of row-finite $k$-graphs without sources and with finite vertex sets, and morphisms are $\mathbb{Z}^k$-graded algebra homomorphisms modulo conjugation by invertible elements of degree $0$.
+On the other hand, let $\mathbb{P}_{\mathbb{Z}^k}$ be the category of pointed $\mathbb{Z}^k$-pre-ordered abelian groups with pointed order-preserving group homomorphisms (or, equivalently, pointed order-preserving $\mathbb{Z}[\mathbb{Z}^k]$-module homomorphisms).